lhermann/lukashermann.dev/content/writing/monthly-update-2021-07.md

       src="/img/writing/2021-07-stagetimer-pat@innervation.com.jpg"
       alt=""
     />
-    <figcaption>On a Raspberry Pi (Pet, scissors for scale)</figcaption>
+    <figcaption>On a Raspberry Pi (Pat, scissors for scale)</figcaption>
   </figure>
 </div>

 In retrospect, this month gave me a feeling for the customer.
 Who is he?
 How did he find me?
 Google seemed to be a prevalent answer.
 So naturally, Google will be my focus next month.
-I don't necessarily want to be in first positing in searches.
+I don't necessarily want to be in first position in searches.
 But I want to be among the first ten.
 And when people see my search result they should have a solid idea of what stagetimer.io does and where it excels.

 And for that, I need to learn marketing and copywriting.
 I am also writing these monthly updates for this reason.
 To be able to put ideas into text and to make them easy to read.
 I'm still far away from that, but I'm taking my first steps.